 To date, we have financed our operations primarily through the issuance of preferred shares through private placements and short-term bank borrowings.
-As of December 31, 2012 and 2013 and September 30, 2014, we had RMB15.6 million, RMB50.3 million (US\$8.2 million), and RMB152.9 million (US\$24.9 million) respectively, in cash and cash equivalents.
+As of December 31, 2012, 2013 and 2014, we had RMB15.6 million, RMB50.3 million, and RMB71.8 million (US\$11.7 million) respectively, in cash and cash equivalents.
 Our cash and cash equivalents consist of cash on hand and time deposits, which have original maturities of three months or less and are readily convertible to decidable amounts of cash.
-As of September 30, 2014, we had RMB31.5 million (US\$5.1 million) in restricted cash, which consisted of a cash deposit associated with a bank loan with a principal amount of RMB30.0 million.
-The use of this cash deposit and its interest is restricted by the bank until the loan is fully repaid in September 2015.
-We obtained a support letter from one of our preferred shareholders to ensure sufficient funding to support our continuing operations so as to enable us to meet our estimated cash need without a significant curtailment of overall business operations for the next twelve months starting from March 31, 2015.
+As of December 31, 2014, we had RMB93.4 million (US\$15.3 million) in restricted cash, which consisted of two cash deposits associated with two bank loans with principal amounts of RMB30.0 million and RMB60.0 million, respectively.
+The use of each cash deposit and its interest is restricted by the bank until the corresponding loan is fully repaid.
+We obtained a support letter from one of our preferred shareholders, the period covered by which letter was subsequently extended, to ensure sufficient funding to support our continuing operations so as to enable us to meet our estimated cash need without a significant curtailment of overall business operations for the next twelve months starting from May 19, 2015.
+This support letter is legally binding on such preferred shareholder.
+The support letter anticipates our cash needs to be between US\$35 million to US\$45 million for such twelve-month period, and the letter provides that we and such preferred shareholder shall enter into definitive agreements in the event we request such preferred shareholder to provide funding to us in the future pursuant to the letter.
 We believe that our current cash and cash equivalents, together with the financial support from one of our preferred shareholders, will be sufficient to meet our anticipated working capital requirements and capital expenditures for the 12 months following this offering.
 We may, however, need additional cash resources in the future if we experience changes in business conditions or other developments.
-We may also need additional cash resources in the future if we experience changes in business conditions or other developments.
 We may also need additional cash resources in the future if we wish to pursue opportunities for investment, acquisition, capital expenditure or similar actions.
 If we determine that our cash requirements exceed the amount of cash and cash equivalents we have on hand, we may seek to obtain additional credit facilities or issue debt or equity securities.
-See
+See "Risk Factors-Risks Related to Our Business-Inability to obtain additional financing on commercially reasonable terms in the future may materially and adversely affect our business, results of operations and financial condition."